KristineSahakyan/computational_seminar/index.md

-# Welcome to Kristine Sahakyan's GitHub Pages
+# Welcome to Kristine's GitHub Pages

 This is the first GitHub Page, with lots of room for improvement. :)